ramzibou0735/aerial-autonomy-stack/supplementary/WSL.md

 ```

 > [!IMPORTANT]
 > When building and running large Docker images (e.g. the simulator and aircraft containers), WSL2 can easily consume available system resources.
-To prevent crashes, hangs, or 100% disk usage, we configure WSL2’s resource limits using a **`.wslconfig`** file.
+To prevent crashes, hangs, or 100% disk usage, configure WSL2’s resource limits using a `.wslconfig` file.
 >
 > ```sh
 > # From **Windows user home directory**:
-> # Create (or edit) the file `C:\Users\<YourWindowsUsername>\.wslconfig` and add:
+> # Create (or edit) the file `C:\Users\<YourWindowsUsername>\.wslconfig` to add:
 >
 > [wsl2]
 > memory=10GB